-Varada Ganapati, means the boon bestowing Ganesha.
-In this form the prominent third eye of wisdom is visible on the forehead.
+Varada Ganapati means the boon bestowing Ganesha.
+In this form, the prominent third eye of wisdom is visible on the forehead.
 His shakti is at his side, and a crescent moon adorns his crown.
-He holds a dish of honey, the noose, goad in his hands and encloses a pot of jewels in his trunk.
+He holds a dish of honey, the noose, and goad in his hands and encloses a pot of jewels in his trunk.

 19. Tryakshara Ganapati

 Tryakshara Ganapati means the three-syllable (A-U-M) Ganesha.
 He is gold in colour and has fly whisks in His big ears.
 He carries the broken tusk, goad, noose and mango in his hands.
 In his trunk, he holds a sweet Modaka.

 20. Kshipraprasaada Ganapati

 Kshipraprasaada Ganapati means the quick rewarding Ganesha.
 He is seated on a Kusha-grass throne.
 His big belly symbolizes the manifest universe.
 In his hands, he holds a noose, goad, tusk, lotus, pomegranate and a twig of the wish-fulfilling tree in this form.